wittekm/SDL2-C--11-Test/README.md

 * Figure out a good reason to use transform over for\_each.
 * Figure out what the hell this engine is gonna be for.
 Galaxian or an Advance Wars clone? _Who knows?_

+* Eventually abstract out GameObjects into sometihng like Static, Player and NPCGameObject or something.
+I dunno.
+In any case NPCGameObject will need to store a Strategy, which I also have to make!
+* Eventually make a GameObjectFactory?

 ## Requirements
 * GCC 4.7; not every compiler supports C++11 equally.